kantord/SeaGOAT/README.md

 ### What programming languages are supported?

-Currently SeaGOAT is hardcoded to only process files in the following
+Currently SeaGOAT is hard coded to only process files in the following
 formats:

 - **Text Files** (`*.txt`)